 As I walked out of that jail, I thought about how the last several months of “being” the church with my incarcerated brothers – who are willing to take a chance on Christ becoming alive in them, through them and among them – has restored my soul and invoked God’s presence more than the last several decades of “going” to church.

 Oh Church, I plead with you.
 Start hearing and sensing what God wants to do among us as He leads this new spiritual generation to new pastures.
 Life, and the sweet presence of God, await us as He simply bids us “come”.

 Yes, the “new pastures” are different, and yes it means some of us old fogies leaving our comfort zones behind (including the old ways and the old circumstances where God use to met us, which too often have become little more than nostalgic, hollow shells of God’s former presence).

-Yes, it means being vulnerable, and yes it means embracing change as we trust God and follow him to those new pastures.
+It means being vulnerable, and yes it means embracing change as we trust God and follow Him to those new pastures.